 NASA launched the Artemis-1 mission from Kennedy’s Launch Pad 39B at 1:47 am EST on Wednesday, November 16, 2022.

 The Artemis 1 launch carried the uncrewed Orion capsule into the sky, lighting up the night for cheering observers.
-Orion separated from its upper stage and is now coasting to the Moon powered by its service module that was provided by ESA (European Space Agency) through an international collaboration.
+Orion separated from its upper stage and began coasting to the Moon.
+For most of the journey, Orion is powered by its service module that was provided by ESA (European Space Agency) through an international collaboration.

 Artemis-1 concluded its mission with a splashdown in the Pacific Ocean on December 11, splashing down in the Pacific Ocean at 12:40 pm.